 9. Public Libraries in B.C. – Comparative Financial and Usage Information

 Local governments provide most of the operating funding for B.C. libraries.
 The B.C. government maintains an annually updated spreadsheet with detailed statistics on library operations.

 11. Policing in B.C. – Community-by-Community Costs and Detachment Sizes

 The Province has issued occasional reports on policing costs and number of officers deployed in B.C., including officers on federal assignments.
 The link here is to the 2017 report.

 The province also commissioned and published a consultant’s report on the governance of city police boards in 2003.

 12. Monthly Home Price Tracker

-The Greater Vancouver Real Estate Board’s MLS Link Housing Price Tracker is updated monthly.
+The Greater Vancouver Real Estate Board issues a monthly market report.
 It demonstrates the huge discrepancies in housing affordability across the region — with average prices for a representative detached home on the west side of Vancouver sitting at $2.4 million in February 2014, up more than 40 per cent over five years, and Maple Ridge sitting at $480,000, up two per cent in the same period.
-The Fraser Valley Real Estate Board publishes a similar statistics package for southern Metro (Delta, Surrey, Langley) and the Valley proper.
+The Fraser Valley Real Estate Board publishes similar statistics for southern Metro (Delta, Surrey, Langley) and the Valley proper.